VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 =Can users transfer points between themselves=

-As, WooCommerce Wallet already has a feature to transfer between users, we did not add that feature for VYPS points directly.
+As WooCommerce Wallet already has a feature to transfer between users, we did not add that feature for VYPS points directly.
 If there is a demand, it can be added though.

 =Can people buy points directly through WooCommerce?=

-No. It was not intended as an RMT or a virtual currency exchange, but if we get enough demand for it, it wouldn't be too hard in theory.
-You could simply sell a lot of points in WooCommerce and then manually add them through the admin panel for now.
+No. It was not intended as an RMT or a virtual currency exchange, but if we get enough demand for it, it would not be too hard to add in theory.
+In the meantime, you could simply sell points in WooCommerce as a virtual item and then manually add them through the admin panel.

 == Screenshots ==

 1. Create your own point types with their own name and icon.
-2. You can name the point type anything you would like and use any image that makes a good icon.
+2. You can name the point type anything you would like and use any image that would make a good icon.
-3. Admins can manually edit point transactions of their users through the WordPress user panel.
+3. Admins can manually add point transactions for their users through the WordPress user panel.
-4. Using the point transfer shortcodes, users can transfer points on their own to other points or to WooCommerce credit.
+4. Using the point transfer shortcodes, users can exchange points at various rates to other points or WooCommerce credit.
 5. Using the Coinhive simple miner shortcode, users can "Mine to Pay" for items on your WooCommerce store
 6. Using the Adscend plugin, users can watch videos ads and do other activities to earn points and credit as well.